-- 8.1 If the service provider fails to meet firmly agreed deadlines (expiry date transactions), it shall immediately be deemed to be in default, and in all other cases upon receiving a reminder. - 8.2 If the service provider is in default, it shall be liable to pay a contract penalty amounting to 0.1% of the remuneration per day of delay, but no more than 10% of the total remuneration, unless it proves that it is not at fault. - 8.3 Payment of the contract penalty shall not release the service provider from compliance with the contractual obligations.
-Contract penalties shall be offset against any compensation for damages.
+- 8.1 If the service provider fails to meet firmly agreed deadlines (expiry date transactions), it shall immediately be deemed to be in default, and in all other cases upon receiving a reminder setting a reasonable grace period. - 8.2 If the service provider is in default, it shall be liable to pay a contract penalty amounting to 0.1% of the remuneration per day of delay, but no more than 10% of the entire remuneration, unless it proves that it is not at fault.